Tribeca Belfast: Ewart Properties, 1999–2015

 In 1999, Ewart Properties and John Laing/MECP proposed the "Gateway Project" which would combine land owned by Ewart in the North East Quarter of Belfast City Centre with John Laing/MEPC's proposed extension of CastleCourt into Smithfield.
 The joint project was dropped when the DSD chose Victoria Square as its preferred comprehensive regeneration project.

-In July 2003 the DSD published their Belfast City Centre Regeneration Policy Statement.
-It was adopted by the DSD in April 2004.
+In July 2003 the DSD published its Belfast City Centre Regeneration Policy Statement, which was adopted by the DSD in April 2004.

 In April 2004, a major segment of the existing buildings in the area, the North Street Arcade, was subjected to an arson attack which destroyed the businesses and decor inside the building, while leaving the structure and its two façades intact.
 A number of suspects were questioned by police in relation to the incident, but no one was prosecuted.

 In June 2004 the DSD reviewed developer proposals for the North East Quarter and performed an appraisal against the newly adopted RPS.
-It found that none of the proposals fulfilled the objectives of the RPS, however having reviewed a proposal by Leaside Investments Ltd and ING Real Estate, in autumn 2004 the DSD gave the consortium first refusal as to future development of the area.
+It found that none of the proposals fulfilled the objectives of the RPS, however having reviewed a proposal by Leaside Investments Ltd and ING Real Estate, in autumn 2004 the DSD gave the consortium first refusal for development of the area.
 In August 2005 the DSD published a masterplan for the North East Quarter.

-In September 2005 the DSD reviewed projects submitted to them for the Royal Exchange and redevelopment of nearby CastleCourt shopping centre.
+In September 2005 the DSD reviewed projects submitted to it for the Royal Exchange and redevelopment of nearby CastleCourt shopping centre.
 On 28 March 2006 the Royal Exchange development was chosen as the preferred development, and Royal Exchange Ltd (a consortium of Leaside Investments Ltd and ING Real Estate) was chosen by the DSD as preferred developer for the site.
 The scheme was announced by the government on 28 March 2006 and was expected to be completed by 2011.

-In February 2008 the DSD announced that they had agreed heads of terms with the developers.
-In November 2008 Belfast City Council gave William Ewart properties and Snoddons Construction 9 months to bring forward plans.
+In February 2008 the DSD announced that it had agreed heads of terms with the developers.
+In November 2008 Belfast City Council gave William Ewart properties and Snoddons Construction nine months to bring forward plans.
 The council said that it had yet to hear any proposals.

 In December 2009 a development agreement was signed to develop the North East Quarter as a mixed-use project called Royal Exchange.
 Leaside Investments commented on the agreement, to say that "the company has been acquiring properties in the area for almost 20 years and to date has invested £40m to get to this stage".
 Leaside Investments submitted the Royal Exchange planning application to the Department of the Environment's Planning Service in October 2010.
 In September 2012 the scheme was approved by Environment Minister Alex Attwood.
 ING Real Estate had withdrawn from the Royal Exchange Ltd consortium some time beforehand.
 In an announcement regarding the approval being granted, the minister stopped short of providing a timescale for the project, due to the economic climate at the time.
 Under this approval, redevelopment of properties on Garfield Street began.